jjprevite/learning/js-redux-study-guide.md

 # Redux Study guide
 This is a study guide for understanding topics related to Redux.

-## Redux Study Guide
-The purpose of this study guide is to help me understand Redux.

 ## Questions

 ### What are the two fundamental pieces of Redux?